-- Reflect corrections to data for the current MARTS, MRTS, and ARTS samples, including a revision to annual nonemployer sales data for 2007 to reflect the availability of data from administrative records provided by other Federal agencies. - Introduce results from the 2008 ARTS. - Introduce preliminary results from the 2007 Economic Census. - Link the previously published estimates from the prior MRTS sample to estimates from the current MRTS sample.
+• Reflect corrections to data for the current MARTS, MRTS, and ARTS samples, including a revision to annual nonemployer sales data for 2008 to reflect the availability of data from administrative records provided by other Federal agencies.
+Corrections are made to replace previously reported data with more accurate data received at a later date, or to replace imputed data with reported data obtained from the company.

+- Introduce results from the 2009 ARTS. - Introduce final results from the 2007 Economic Census. - Link the previously published estimates from the prior MRTS sample to estimates from the current MRTS sample.